kbolbotowski/kbolbotowski.github.io/_pages/about.md

 author_profile: true
 ---

-I am an assistant professor of mathematics at the University of Warsaw, and my area of expertise lies at the intersection of two fields in the calculus of variations: optimal transport and optimal structural design.
+I am an assistant professor of mathematics at the University of Warsaw [(more info)](/aboutme/), and my area of expertise lies at the intersection of two fields in the calculus of variations: optimal transport and optimal structural design.
 The main goal of this webpage is to share some of the research ideas that I have developed together with my collaborators.

 I invite you to read my [papers](/publications/) for details and to [reach out](/contact/) with questions!